progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--Oops — it looks like that tree object isn’t in loose format on the server, so you get a 404 response back.
 There are a couple of reasons for this — the object could be in an alternate repository, or it could be in a packfile in this repository.
 Git checks for any listed alternates first:-->

 Huch.
-Es sieht so aus als ob der Tree nicht im losen Format auf dem Server gespeichert ist, weshalb wir einen 404 Response ("Not found") erhalten.
+Es sieht so aus als ob der Tree nicht im losen Format auf dem Server gespeichert ist, weshalb wir einen 404 Response („Not found“) erhalten.
 Dafür kann es verschiedene Gründe geben.
 Das Objekt könnte in einem anderen, alternativen Repository liegen, oder es könnte sich in einem Packfile befinden.
 Git sucht deshalb zunächst nach alternativen Repositories:

 	=> GET objects/info/http-alternates
 	(empty file)